Russell Bencraft: Life outside of sport

 Bencraft was noted for his philanthropic interests in Southampton.
 He was chairman of The Hampshire Girls Orphanage, retaining the chairmanship until he relinquished it due to ill health toward the end of his life.
 He did much to assist military personnel in Southampton during the First World War, helping to raise money for disabled soldiers and contributions toward a church for military personnel on Southampton Common.
 His civic duties extended to Bencraft being appointed a magistrate in 1895, an appointment he held for nearly fifty years.
 He was also a councillor, representing the All Saints Ward from November 1889 to 1902.
 Bencraft was knighted in the 1924 New Year Honours for services to medicine, with a banquet held to celebrate his knighthood in February 1924.

 During the Second World War, his house, where he had lived since his birth on Winn Road, was destroyed in a Luftwaffe air raid.
 Following the destruction of his home, Bencraft and his wife (who had been married since 1889) moved to the village of Compton and Shawford near Winchester.
 He was a Freemason and was a past master of the Twelve Brothers Lodge in Southampton.
 Six months after having his left leg amputated above the knee, Bencraft died at Compton and Shawford on Christmas Day in 1943, aged 85; his wife had predeceased him the previous year.
+His funeral took place five days later at St Mary's Church.
 His nephew, Ernest Read, was also a first-class cricketer.